 Now, we see that COVID transmission is still a concern, lockdown measures are being reinstated in many areas, and medical professionals are struggling financially.
 If changes are introduced to HIPAA to address the privacy and security concerns of telehealth, we anticipate the practice of expanded insurance reimbursement to continue.
 We hope this is the case also because of the vast benefits that telehealth offers for users.

 While we await news of any such changes about HIPAA compliance, we advise healthcare professionals to document well the services that they provided virtually.

-We expect that sometime in early to mid-2021, vendor relations will go back to being regulated.
+We expect that sometime in late 2022, vendor relations will go back to being regulated.
 It’s likely HIPPA regulations will be enforced with regards to business associate agreements and third-party services.
 If a covered entity is currently using a platform for telehealth and other transmission of PHI, it will need to make sure that it has a valid BAA on file for that service provider.

 At the same time, telehealth software providers and owners of videoconferencing platforms intended to be used in this field, should take the needed steps to become HIPAA compliant.